 In spite of these disturbing facts, many pet owners are not aware of the importance of dental care to their pet’s health.
 There are a lot of different ways to improve your pet’s dental hygiene, including home brushing, dental chews, and regular inspection.

 The most effective way to protect your pet from dental disease is through professional cleanings.
 We perform thorough cleanings, including the area beneath the gums that you can’t see or access at home.

 If your pet has brown/yellow teeth, bad breath, or is having difficulty eating, these could all be signs of dental disease.
-Please call us at (513) 797-7387 today to learn more and schedule your pet’s dental cleaning.
+Please call us at (513) 797-7387 (PETS) today to learn more and schedule your pet’s dental cleaning.

 Pet Dental Services

 - Digital radiology

 - Tooth extraction

 What is included in an All Creatures Animal Hospital Oral Prophylaxis?

 - Pre-Anesthetic Bloodwork: A very important first step, pre-anesthetic bloodwork gives us insight into your pet’s internal organ function and helps us ensure they are healthy enough to undergo anesthesia.